How to leave Idaho residency?

 7) Notify your employer

 Let your employer know about your new address so they can update your payroll and tax withholdings to your new state.
-This will help make sure Idaho doesn’t withhold state income taxes after your move.
+This can help reduce the chance that Idaho state income tax continues to be withheld after your move.

 Step 2: Sever ties with Idaho

-After establishing your new home, it's important to sever significant ties with Idaho to ensure you are no longer considered a resident for tax purposes.
+After establishing your new home, it’s important to sever significant ties with Idaho to reduce the chances that you will be treated as a resident for tax purposes and to strengthen your position if your status is ever reviewed.

 Here are the steps you should take to sever these ties: